TOP 10 Most-liked TV shows

 Source: Bollywoodlife.com

-The Kapil Sharma Show has jumped up from the 4th to the 2nd spot.
+The Kapil Sharma Show has maintained its hold on the 2nd spot.

 Source: Bollywoodlife.com